saalfeldlab/n5-spark/README.md

   ```
   </details>

-If the output group argument is omitted for scale pyramid exporters, the resulting datasets are stored in the same group with the input dataset.
+If the output group argument is omitted for scale pyramid exporters, the resulting datasets will be stored in the same group with the input dataset.
 The naming scheme for the lower resolution datasets is `s1`, `s2`, `s3` and so on.<br/>
-The resulting datasets have the same block size as the given input dataset.
-Their respective downsampling factors are written into the attributes metadata of the lower resolution datasets.
+If the block size argument is omitted, the resulting dataset will have the same block size as the input dataset.
+Downsampling factors are written into the attributes metadata of the lower resolution datasets.

 ### N5 to slice TIFF series converter